 Italian beef rolls—involtini di carne, also known as braciole, bracioli, or bruciuluni (in Palermo Sicilian dialect)—are a favorite southern Italian treat that are often served for the Sunday family dinner.
 What I enjoy most about this dish is that there are so many different variations, and every family that makes braciole has its own special traditional recipe.
+I’ve found that a little bit of breadcrumbs and prosciutto make for the most flavorful braciole.
 My family hides a whole hard-boiled egg in the center for a surprise when the braciole is cut open.
 Other families chop the egg in half or into smaller pieces, and some families do not use egg at all!

 When I was growing up, I always knew it was Sunday from the wonderful fragrance of the pot of homemade tomato sauce cooking on the stove top that would slowly permeate every corner of our house.
 If we couldn’t wait for the sauce to finish cooking, a slice of Italian bread dipped in the sauce would serve to keep our appetites at bay until mom or grandma deemed it was finally perfect.